fraud-intelligence-limited/fil-documentation/src/Tutorials/Submitting_a_contribution/Verifying_a_contrubution_has_been_submitted.md

 1. Retrieve a list of the peer’s top contributions:

    - Send a `GET` request to the `/data/api/v1/contribution-management/contribution` endpoint with the `self-only` request parameter set to `true`.
-   - If a contribution has been submitted successfuly, it is added to the top of the list of the peer’s contributions.
+   - If a contribution has been submitted successfully, it is added to the top of the list of the peer’s contributions.

      ::: details Output structure